CertHE - Acting

 Admission onto the course is by audition.

-Applicants must be aged 18 years or over at the start of the course.
+Applicants must be aged 18 or turn 18 within the first term of the course.

 If an applicant requires a student visa and their first language is not English, they will need to prove their knowledge of the English language before applying for their student visa.
 This must be demonstrated by passing a Secure English Language Test (SELT) from an approved provider or having a GCSE, A level, Scottish National Qualification level 4 or 5, Scottish Higher or Advanced Higher in English, gained through study at a UK school that they began when they were under 18.